zareldyn/slarp/README.md

 certbot certonly --apache -d www.my-great-website.org
 ```
 and follow the instructions.
+The certificate will be saved in the *certs* directory of the SLARP working copy, and the renewal is already scheduled.
 No other command required, you can [ctrl][d] the SLARP environment.

 ### 6- Apply your changes